 Stoics promote the search for tranquillity, above anything else, as the main source of joy.
 For them, happiness is not achieved by satisfying all your needs and having an exciting life but by being calm and having a tranquil and serene way of being that allows you to think, reflect and enjoy what life has to offer.

 The problem with needs

-One of the main techniques Stoics used was what the author William B. Irvine calls negative visualisation in his book A Guide To The Good Life (the Ancient art of Stoic Joy), which I highly recommend.
+One of the main techniques Stoics used was what the author William B. Irvine calls negative visualisation in his book A Guide To The Good Life (the Ancient art of Stoic Joy).
 This technique consists of imagining that we have lost things we love and cherish.
 We should contemplate the death of people we love and how sad we would feel, but also our own death and all the beautiful things in life we would miss.
 We should also contemplate the loss of possessions, wealth, and objects we like.